 h-ENST 250.
+The Atmospheric

-Man's Atmospheric Environment.
-(3).
-The structure and nature of the atmosphere as it relates to the varied activities of humans; the role of inversions on pollution concentrations; principles and elements of air pollution; the ozone layer and man's impact on it; climatic modification. h-ENST 260.
+Environment of Humans.
+(3) The structure and nature of the atmosphere as it relates to the varied activities of humans; the role of inversions on pollution concentrations; principles and elements of air pollution; the ozone layer and humanity's impact on it; climatic modification.

+h-ENST 260.
 Ecological Interpretations.
-(3).
-This course is based on recognition of the existence of functional and structural ecosystems.
+(3).This course is based on recognition of the existence of functional and structural ecosystems.
 The interpretation of these systems in relation to human survival is the main aim of this course.